-- 4.2 School districts, charter schools, and service providers shall maintain separate files for each school transportation vehicle operator, school transportation paraprofessional, school transportation entry level driver instructor, and school transportation annual inspector with written documentation evidencing all listed requirements indicated in Rule 5.00, Rule 6.00, and Rule 7.00, as applicable.
-Training documentation shall include the trainer's name, date of the training, description of the training, duration of each topic covered, and the signature of all attendees. - 4.02(a) If a school transportation vehicle operator, school transportation paraprofessional, or school transportation annual inspector works for more than one school district, charter school, service provider, or operator of an inspection site, each employer shall maintain a file with documentation in accordance with this rule. - 4.3 Pursuant to 49 CFR, Part 382, Subpart G, school districts, charter_schools, and service providers shall ensure that all employees required to possess a commercial driver's license (CDL) are enrolled in the Federal Motor Carrier Administration Drug and Alcohol Clearinghouse and in a US DOT approved substance abuse testing program. - 4.4 School districts, charter schools, and service providers shall not permit a school transportation vehicle operator to transport students, while the operator's ability or alertness is so impaired, through fatigue, illness, or any other cause, as to make it unsafe for the operator to transport students. - 4.5 School districts, charter schools, and service providers shall have written emergency procedures and/or contingency plans to be followed in the event of a traffic accident, vehicle breakdown, unexpected school closing, unforeseen route change, or relocation of a student stop in an emergency. - 4.6 School districts, charter schools, and service providers shall ensure that documentation outlining transportation related services and requirements, including required use of Child Safety Restraint Systems and medical and behavioral information as it relates to student transportation, is available to applicable school transportation vehicle operators and paraprofessionals prior to providing transportation services. - 4.7 Pursuant to 49 CFR, Part 380, Subpart F, 380.601, effective February 7, 2022, school districts, charter schools, and service providers shall ensure that all entry level school transportation operators required to possess a commercial driver's license (CDL) receive pre-service training in compliance with the FMCSA theory and behind-the-wheel training curricula via an entity listed on the FMCSA training provider registry (TPR). - 5.0 School Transportation Vehicle Operator Requirements - 5.1 School transportation vehicle operators driving any vehicle with the capacity of 16 or greater passengers (counting the driver) shall meet or exceed the following requirements: - 5.01(a) The operator shall possess a valid commercial driver's license (CDL) with the proper class and endorsements for size and type of vehicle(s) to be driven and the associated Medical Examination Report required pursuant to the Federal Motor Carrier Safety Regulations, 49 CFR section 391.43.
+- 4.02 School districts, charter schools, and service providers shall maintain separate files for each school transportation vehicle operator, school transportation paraprofessional, school transportation entry level driver instructor, and school transportation annual inspector with written documentation evidencing all listed requirements indicated in Rule 5.00, Rule 6.00, and Rule 7.00 as applicable.
+Training documentation shall include the trainer name, date of the training, description of the training, duration of each topic covered and the signature of all attendees. - 4.02(a) If a school transportation vehicle operator, school transportation paraprofessional, or school transportation annual inspector works for more than one school district, charter school, service provider, or operator of an inspection site, each shall maintain a file with documentation in accordance with this rule. - 4.03 Pursuant to 49 CFR, Part 382, Subpart G, school districts, charter schools, and service providers shall ensure all employees required to possess a commercial driver's license (CDL) shall be enrolled in the Federal Motor Carrier Administration Drug and Alcohol Clearinghouse, and in a US DOT approved substance abuse testing program. - 4.04 School districts, charter schools, and service providers shall not permit a school transportation vehicle operator to transport students, while the operator's ability or alertness is so impaired, through fatigue, illness or any other cause, as to make it unsafe for the operator to transport students. - 4.05 School districts, charter schools, and service providers shall have written emergency procedures and/or contingency plans to be followed in the event of a traffic accident, vehicle breakdown, unexpected school closing, unforeseen route change or relocation of a student stop in an emergency. - 4.06 School district, charter schools, and service providers shall ensure that documentation outlining transportation related services and requirements, including required use of Child Safety Restraint Systems and medical and behavioral information as it relates to student transportation, is available to applicable school transportation vehicle operators and paraprofessionals prior to providing transportation services. - 4.07 Pursuant to 49 CFR, Part 380, Subpart F, 380.601, effective February 7, 2022, school districts, charter schools, and service providers shall ensure that all entry level school transportation operators required to possess a commercial driver's license (CDL) receive pre-service training in compliance with the FMCSA theory, and behind-the wheel training curricula via an entity listed on the FMCSA training provider registry (TPR) within the State of Colorado.